rcmdnk/GitHub-gas/README.md

 Execute **organization.gs/getPullRequests()**.

-Note: This function can get information of only a few users by hitting the rate limit.
+Note: This function can get information from only a few users by hitting the rate limit.

 It may be possible to get all information by using [GitHub GraphQL API - GitHub Docs](https://docs.github.com/en/graphql)